cdoremus/deno-blog/posts/DRAFT_Using_the_database_SQLite_with_Deno.2023-02-01.md

 # Using the database SQLite with Deno

 [SQLite](https://www.sqlite.org/index.html) is a lightweight database available on most platforms.
-This post will discuss how to use SQLite with Deno.
+They are designed to exist in memory or persist to a local file system.
+The memory-resident database can also be persisted to a file.
+This post will discuss how to interact with a SQLite database with Deno.

+At this point Deno-native[[1](#1-deno-native)] libraries are the only Deno SQLite client options since the [npm sqlite3 client does not work when run in Deno using the `npm:` prefix import URL](https://github.com/denoland/deno/issues/15611) because [postinstall scripts are not supported by Deno yet when importing with the `npm:` prefix](https://github.com/denoland/deno/issues/16164) (it is on the roadmap).

-There are two Deno-native[[1](#1-deno-native)] third-party libraries that are SQLite clients (aka drivers).
+There are two Deno-native third-party libraries that are SQLite clients (aka drivers).
 Both of them work with SQLite version 3, the current version.

-At this point the two Deno-native libraries are the only Deno client options [npm sqlite3 client does not work when run in Deno using the `npm:` prefix import URL](https://github.com/denoland/deno/issues/15611) because [postinstall scripts are not supported by Deno yet when importing with the `npm:` prefix](https://github.com/denoland/deno/issues/16164) (it is on the roadmap, though).

-The two Deno-native SQLite client libraries have somewhat different APIs.
+They are [`deno-sqlite`](https://deno.land/x/sqlite) and [`sqlite3`](https://deno.land/x/sqlite3).
+While they both can be used to interact with SQLite, the two Deno-native client libraries have somewhat different APIs.

 ## deno-sqlite

-The `deno-sqlite` third-party library contains a SQLite client and a SQLite implementation compiled as a Web Assembly Module (WASM).
+The `deno-sqlite` third-party library contains both a SQLite client and a SQLite implementation compiled as a Web Assembly Module (WASM).
 This allows SQLite to be used in a Deno program without need for an external SQLite engine.

 The `deno-sqlite` library is registered as `sqlite` in the Deno third-party modules registry.
 It's import URL is [http://deno.land/x/sqlite](http://deno.land/x/sqlite).
-While there is a small example in the `README.md`, full documentation is found in the [third-party registry pages for `sqlite`](https://deno.land/x/sqlite@v3.7.0/mod.ts) where you need to drill-down though the hyperlinks for function documentation.
+While there is a small example in the `README.md` file, full documentation is found in the [third-party registry pages for `sqlite`](https://deno.land/x/sqlite@v3.7.0/mod.ts) where you need to drill-down though the hyperlinks for function documentation.
 This documentation is generated from the jsdoc source-code comments for each public function and class.

 The `deno-sqlite` API revolves around the `DB` class.
 It provides the API methods to create tables, insert, update and delete data and run queries using `SELECT`.
 Here is an example: